1982 Australian Labor Party leadership spill: Aftermath

-After the closeness of the result Hayden said he would "hose down" the left- and rightwing factions of the ALP, however Hawke began to agitate more seriously behind the scenes for a change in leadership.
+After the closeness of the result Hayden said he would "hose down" the left and right-wing factions of the ALP, however Hawke began to agitate more seriously behind the scenes for a change in leadership.

-Hayden was further weakened after Labor's unexpectedly poor performance at a by-election in December 1982 for the Victorian seat of Flinders, which prompted Party power-brokers, such as New South Wales senator Graham Richardson and NSW premier Barrie Unsworth to openly switched their allegiance to Hawke.
+Hayden was further weakened after Labor's unexpectedly poor performance at a by-election in December 1982 for the Victorian seat of Flinders, which prompted power-brokers within the party, such as Graham Richardson and Barrie Unsworth to openly switched their allegiance to Hawke.

 Ultimately he resigned in February 1983 and Hawke was elected unopposed.